ForNeVeR/Vacuum/README.md

   > This will call `Vacuum --space 10737418240` (i.e. 10 gibibytes).

 - `(-f|--force)`: forces Vacuum to delete the entries it wasn't able to recycle.
-- `(-w|--what-if)`: only prints the files that will be deleted instead of actually deleting them.
+- `(-w|--what-if)`: only prints the files that would be deleted instead of actually deleting them.
 - `(-v|--verbose)`: show exception call stacks.

 Consult the embedded help system for the detailed parameter manual: